 Keeping myself on track is just so hard for some reason.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with keeping yourself on track and overcoming obstacles in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.